Taipods/SeeQL/WeeklyStatusReport/Week-3-report.md

 Progress
 - Fixed bugs in the parser
 - Finalized the full sqlParser for ER Diagram

 Goals for Next week
 - Start setting up a parser for the RA command
 - Make unit tests for the parsers

-## Annikalm
+## Annika

+Progress:
+- Return row/column stats for query results feature is functional - 2/9
+- Using Mocha, wrote unit tests for stats feature - 2/11
+- Working on reimplementation for create database feature - 2/11

+Goals for next week:
+- Reimplement faulty create database feature - 2/20
+- Write unit tests for create database - 2/20
+- Fix unit test bugs - 2/18
+- Don't include rows/cols for query error - 2/18

 ## Samriddhi

 Plans for next week
 -------------------
+> You shall briefly specify what are your next priorities for the next reporting period.
+Rank them as: important and urgent, just important, and just urgent.
 - Talk about impleamentation of Joins and holding Multiple database for possible joins.
-- Write more rest cases 2/13-2/15
+- Write more test cases 2/13-2/15
 - Start and finish Relational Algebra Visualizer 2/11-15
 - Merge branches together 2/13
 - Determine what parser we're using 2/12
 - Prepare for Beta
 - Have what we're going to say for beta 2/17-2/18
-> You shall briefly specify what are your next priorities for the next reporting period.
-Rank them as: important and urgent, just important, and just urgent.

 Requests and proposals
 ----------------------
-> Rename the group

 > Ideas, suggestions, enquiries for complementary information or requests for the allocation of additional resources.

+- Rename the group

 Question For TA:
 ----------------------